cnunciato/jekyll-starter/README.md

 jekyll-starter
 ==============

 A super-simple starter kit for a bare-bones Jekyll instance.
-To use, just:
+To use, just install Jekyll  (if you haven't already):

     gem install jekyll